nlnzcollservices/podcast-collector/documentation/technical_desciption.md

     Explanations of how the tests will make sure user requirements are met Unit tests
+Will make a test for checking bib record.
     Integrations tests
+Will make Test for writing to spreadsheet, Test for get API
     QA

 d.
 Monitoring and Alerting Plan